-A pathogen is an organism that causes disease.
+A pathogen is any organism that causes disease.
+Viruses, bacteria, fungi, and parasites are all examples of pathogens.

 Your body is naturally full of microbes.
 However, these microbes only cause a problem if your immune system is weakened or if they manage to enter a normally sterile part of your body.